janardannn/janardannn/README.md

 ## Hi I'm Janardan.

 - 🔭 I’m currently working on nothing.
-- 🌱 I’m currently learning Fullstack development, mainly the MERN stack.
+- 🌱 I’m currently learning Fullstack development, mainly the PERN stack.
 - 👯 I’m looking to collaborate on REACT webapps, backend systems, trading algorithms using Python.
 - 💬 Ask me about programming, anime, movies, tech, or almost anything and i am 99% sure i will atleast know a little bit about it.
 - 🥅 2023 Goals: Learn DSA and become a newbie fullstack developer.